-9-64.
+9-58.
 President's Budget

-b.
+- a.
+In December, at the end of the PBD cycle, OSD normally issues a final PBD or OSD memorandum incorporating any changes from deliberations on MBIs, thus completing the PBD process. - b.
 After implementing the final resource distribution at the budget activity and object class level, Army sends the information to OSD.
-OSD and OMB forward the information as the Army's portion of the Defense budget, which OMB incorporates into the President's Budget.
+OSD forwards the information as the Army's portion of the Defense budget to OMB and OMB incorporates the Defense budget into the President's Budget.
 The President's Budget covers prior year obligations and updated resource estimates for the current year.
 During the biennial POM/BES cycle, the President's Budget covers total obligation authority (TOA) estimates for the budget year and budget year plus 1.
-For the off-cycle update the following year (para 9-66, below), the budget year plus 1 becomes a revised second budget year.
+For the off-cycle update the following year, the budget year plus 1 becomes a revised second budget year.

-9-65.
+9-59.
 Justification

-a.
-Congressional budget hearings

-(1) During budget justification, the Army presents and defends its portion of the President's Budget before Congress.
-The process proceeds formally and informally under the staff supervision of the Chief of Legislative Liaison and ASA(FM&C).

-(2) After the President formally submits the budget, the Army provides detailed budget justification to the authorizing and appropriations committees.
+- a.
+Congressional budget hearings. - (1) During budget justification, the Army presents and defends its portion of the President's Budget before Congress.
+The process proceeds formally and informally under the staff supervision of the Chief of Legislative Liaison and ASA(FM&C). - (2) After the President formally submits the budget, the Army provides detailed budget justification to the authorization and appropriations committees.
 First, however, appropriation sponsors will have prepared material in Army justification books to conform to decisions of the President and SecDef and congressional requirements for formats and supporting information.
 Justification books undergo internal Army review by ASA(FM&C) and are then sent to OSD for final review.

-(3) The Senate Armed Services Committee (SASC) and House Armed Services Committee (HASC) conduct authorization hearings for the various programs and appropriations.
+- (3) The Senate Armed Services Committee (SASC) and House Armed Services Committee (HASC) conduct authorization hearings for the various programs and appropriations.
 Concurrently, the Army's budget request goes before the House and Senate Appropriations Committees.
 In these hearings, the SECARMY and CSA normally testify first.
-Then with ASA(FM&C)'s Budget Liaison Office and the Chief of Legislative Liaison, appropriation sponsors and functional proponents present and defend the details of the budget.

-b.
-Legislative approval and enactment

-(1) When congressional subcommittees complete their review, the Senate and House vote on the committee bills.
-Differences between the Senate and House versions are resolved via a joint conference.

-(2) Budget justification ends when the President signs the authorization and appropriation bills for the coming fiscal year.
-Enacted into law, Army appropriations provide the legal authority to incur obligations and make payments.
+Then with assistance from ASA(FM&C)'s Budget Liaison Office and the Office, Chief of Legislative Liaison, appropriation sponsors and functional proponents present and defend the details of the budget. - b.
+Legislative approval and enactment. - (1) When congressional committees complete their review, the Senate and House vote on the committee bills.
+Differences between the Senate and House versions are resolved via a joint conference. - (2) Budget justification ends when the President signs the authorization and appropriation bills for the coming fiscal year.
+Enacted into law, Army appropriations provide the legal authority to incur obligations and make payments. - c.

-c.
 Continuing Resolution Authority.
 When Congress fails to pass an appropriation by the end of September, it may pass a continuing resolution.
 Continuing Resolution Authority (CRA) derives from emergency legislation that authorizes the funding of Government operations in the absence of appropriations.
 A temporary measure, the CRA usually restricts funding to the prior year level and prohibits new initiatives.
 HQDA separately publishes specific policy on how the Army will operate under the CRA.
-Failure to pass either an appropriation or CRA could result in a temporary close down of government operations.
+Failure to pass either an appropriation or CRA could result in a temporary shut down of government operations.
 Normally, however, until an appropriation or CRA is enacted, DOD would continue minimum essential operations based on national defense requirements.

-9-66.
+9-60.
 POM/BES updates